201dreamers/wallpee/README.md

 # Wallpee
 ---
-Wallpee is cli (in the future may be gui) app that downloads images for desktop wallpapers that suits your laptop or PC screen.
+Wallpee is cli (in the future may be gui) app that downloads images for desktop wallpapers that fits your laptops or PCs screen.
 Project is under development.
-(I know that there are better tools for writing this app but I want to learn selenium better)

 ## Dependencies:
 + firefox and geckodriver
-+ selenium (PyPi)
++ requests (PyPi)
 + screeninfo (PyPi)
++ fake-useragent (PyPi)
++ BeautifulSoup4 [bs4] (PyPi)

 ## Running:
 python run_wallpee.py [options] [args]